umarkhtabte/umars-custom-widgets-plugin/README.md

    - Specify the **Author Name**.
    - Add an optional **Author Image URL** to display a picture of the testimonial giver.

 ---

-## 🖼️ **Screenshots**

-- **Welcome Widget:** A screenshot showing how the Welcome Widget greets your visitors.
-- **Featured Posts Widget:** A screenshot displaying the Featured Posts Widget with posts from a selected category.
-- **Testimonials Widget:** A screenshot of the Testimonials Widget, including author image and testimonial content.

----